Monday, 15 November 2021

 To Mr Benzoni: The water which came down the cutting re-entered the creek before it reached the scene of the accident.
 William Cameron Gall, driver of the second engine, also gave evidence.
 He stated that everything possible was done to find the deceased.

-Henry Gurr, car and wagon inspector, said that on March 21 he went tip to Salisbury to re-rail one wagon and disconnect two others.
+Henry Gurr, car and wagon inspector, said that on March 21 he went up to Salisbury to re-rail one wagon and disconnect two others.
 The arm of the deceased could be seen from underneath the cab of the engine.
 Witness then described how the body was recovered.
 He did not think the deceased had time to get clear of the engine.
 His left foot was pinned town by the foot plate of the engine.

 To Mr Barrowclough: He had nothing to do with repairing the line.